 But - does this mean there is no credit available?
 I don't think so - if I went to the local Money Mart, I could get credit on the spot.
 At a price.
 Not the fictional interest rate set by the government, but the interest rate agreed to by free actors in a free market.
 Granted, many people who use payday loans are high-risk folks who take drugs, gamble, and are otherwise indulging in that most expensive of hobbies - stupidity.
 So one should not be surprised that these folsk are charged pretty stiff interest rates.

-But, it is no longer only druggies and gamblers who use these services, but increasingly
+But, it is no longer only druggies and gamblers who use these services, but increasingly middle class folks as well.
+And to make matters even more interesting, the effective cost of borrowing from banks seems to be going through the roof as well.

-middle class folks as well.
+But, it is no longer only druggies and gamblers who use these services, but increasingly middle class folks as well.
 And to make matters even more interesting, the effective cost of borrowing from banks seems to be going through the roof as well.

-to seek some kind of political solution.
+It's easy to decry the payday loan folks as loan sharks, and to seek some kind of political solution.
 But this misses the basic problem that the price of credit is far above the official interest rate.
 High average interest rates mean at least two things.
 The first, and most obvious, is that there is a growing number of people who are unlikely to pay back the money they are lent.
 Interest rates are compensation for risk, and the higher the risk, the greater the interest rates.
 More and more people likely to declare bankruptcy is clearly not an indicator of a stable economy.

 The second is less obvious - and I may be wrong about this - but rapidly rising interest rates can also mean that lenders feel the need to protect themselves against inflation.
 Charging the official interest rate would not be profitable even if the debtor was completely solvent and guaranteed his job for many years to come.
 Lenders not only have to secure themselves against the risk of individual debtors going bankrupt, but also against the effects of inflation.